-The Mondriaan Fund has been organizing orientation trips for visual artists and mediators to Asia, Latin America and Africa since 2004.
+Each year, the Mondriaan Fund organizes an orientation trip for visual artists and art mediators from the Netherlands to foreign, upcoming and interesting regions.
 The trips are aimed at exchange and cooperation between visual art professionals.
 The goal of this orientation travel is to extend international networks and contacts, and to stimulate the international dialogue between art professionals.

-The trip was organized in cooperation with Flanders Arts Institute (since 2007), the Danish Arts Agency and Pro Helvetia (since 2011).
-In total, seventeen people took part in the trip, including six participants from the Neterlands, selected by the Mondriaan Fund.
-They visited several art institutions, curators and artists in different cities.
+The trip was organized in cooperation with Frame Contemporary Art Finland, the Danish Arts Agency and Pro Helvetia as well as in close collaboration with the Dutch embassies in the United Arab Emirates and Pakistan.
+In total, 15 people participated in the trip, including six participants from the Netherlands selected by the Mondriaan Fund: two artists and four mediators.